VictorLiotti/tictactoe/README.md

 - The game runs in the terminal (CLI).
 - Choose a game mode:
 	- **PvP** — local two-player mode.
 Player 1 is X and plays first; Player 2 is O.
 	- **PvC** — play against the computer:
 		- Choose difficulty: Easy, Normal or Hard.
 			- **Easy** mode: computer plays randomly.
 			- **Normal** mode: computer plays randomly except when an imminent win or loss is detected; in that case it plays optimally.
 			- **Hard** mode: computer uses Minimax (optimal play) with alpha–beta pruning and depth weighting — it will not lose.
 You can read more about it in [AI](#ai) section.
 		- Choose your symbol (X or O) and who plays first.

 - On each turn, the corresponded player type the number of the position where he wants to place his symbol.
 The board updates in the terminal.
--When the game ends, you will be offered the option to replay.
+- When the game ends, you will be offered the option to replay.

 ## Demo